 Many of the people who take up rowing at Cambridge will not be those who had a sporting background at school.
 Rowing is a great way of staying fit while at the same time having a lot of fun.

 Rowing is made affordable to all members of the college due to the low subscriptions charges made by the club.
-Cambridge town rowing clubs are required to charge approximately £300-400 per year for membership in order to pay the essential costs of running a boat club, were the club to charge this much for subs it would inevitably discourage a large proportion of the students from rowing.
+Cambridge town rowing clubs are required to charge approximately £300-400 per year for membership in order to pay the essential costs of running a boat club, compared to the £25 per term charged by the college boat club.
+Were the club to charge this much for subs it would inevitably discourage a large proportion of the students from rowing.
 It is hoped that in time this generosity will be repaid by the members contributing to the Blades Scheme.

 Rowing is a very good activity for reducing exam term stress allowing students to get away from their work; this complements the many activities organized by the JCR.